-2016 Teacher Conservation Tour
+2017 Teacher Conservation Tour Workshop Series

 This extensive educator workshop focuses on the environmental, ecological, and economic benefits of Arkansas’s forestlands and timber industries.
 The sessions and onsite tours provide educators with a lot of time in the woods, learning about the interaction between forests, the environment, and the economy.
-Participants will tour forest product manufacturing facilities, view forest ecosystems, and harvesting and replanting operations all while learning valuable information about our forest communities.
-Participants will also meet and learn from natural resource professionals and members of the forest products industry who are in the field conducting this work on a regular basis.
+Participants tour forest product manufacturing facilities, view forest ecosystems, and harvesting and replanting operations all while learning valuable information about our forest communities.
+Participants also meet and learn from natural resource professionals and members of the forest products industry who are in the field conducting this work on a regular basis.

-This tour has significantly changed my perspective of modern forestry.
+- This tour has significantly changed my perspective of modern forestry.
 It has eliminated a prejudice I felt regarding this industry.
 I see it as modern farming, employing conscientious control in a beneficial relationship with other ecosystems.
 Seeing a clear stream near a burned ploy being prepared for planting and knowing both are necessary and responsibly tended during the process had the greatest impact upon me.
 I no longer see modern forestry as destructive.
 This tour was as enjoyable as it was informative.

-I have been a teacher for 30 years.
+- I have been a teacher for 30 years.
 This has been by far, the best conference I have ever experienced!

-Came away with a very different view of how logging and nature work together for the good of all of us!
+- Came away with a very different view of how logging and nature work together for the good of all of us!

-The hands-on approach and interactive activities made the learning more assessable and tangible and retention more effective.
+- The hands-on approach and interactive activities made the learning more accessible and tangible and retention more effective.
 The variety of activities and the multiple levels of learning K-12 as well as the materials provided made transfer of learning more feasible and desirable.
 This is the way to motivate both teacher and student and peak interest in nature and man’s responsibility to it.

 See pictures of past TCTs on the AFA Flickr page. https://www.flickr.com/photos/arkforests/albums/with/72157654504291519

 If you have questions, please contact Rob Beadel at (501) 374-2441 or firstname.lastname@example.org.